 4. Django

-Django is a high-level Python framework that encourages the rapid development of web applications.
-It follows the MVT (Model-View-Template) model and offers a multitude of features, such as authentication and form management.
+Django is a high-level Python framework that encourages rapid web application development.
+It follows the Model-View-Template (MVT) pattern and offers a wealth of features, such as authentication and form management.

 5. Ruby on Rails

-Ruby on Rails, often referred to simply as Rails, is a web development framework based on the Ruby language.
-It follows the Convention over Configuration (CoC) and Don't Repeat Yourself (DRY) paradigms, facilitating the rapid development of web applications.
+Ruby on Rails, often referred to simply as Rails, is a framework for web development Based on the Ruby language.
+It follows the Convention over Configuration (CoC) and Don't Repeat Yourself (DRY) paradigm, which facilitates the rapid development of web applications.

 Frameworks for mobile applications